Skip to main content

 The Cellar

-• The gravity-fed cellar built in 1960 has been completely restored and equipped with concrete tanks for red wine fermentation and small stainless steel tanks for white wines.
+Built in 1960, the gravity-fed cellar has been fully restored and equipped with concrete tanks for red wine fermentation and small stainless steel tanks for white wines.
+The aging cellar has been relocated to the Château’s old barn, integrating tradition with modernity.

-White wines are primarily aged in stainless steel tanks to maintain the harmony and balance of Sémillon, Sauvignon Blanc, and Sauvignon Gris on limestone, the signature of the great white wines from the Left Bank of Bordeaux.
+Red wines are vinified using bioprotection techniques, which preserve aromatic qualities and the finesse of tannins.
+White wines are primarily aged in stainless steel tanks to maintain the harmony and balance of the Sémillon, Sauvignon Blanc, and Sauvignon Gris grape varieties, characteristic of the finest left-bank Bordeaux white wines.

 Book a visit